Things to Do in Vegas on St. Patrick’s Day

 All of Expedia.ca’s recommended four leaf clover hangouts are located on The Strip and are sure to bring out the Irish in you this holiday!

-4. Bellagio Resort and Casino.
+4. Bellagio Resort and Casino

-This casino is among one of the most famous mega-resorts in the world, with an elegant casino that is internationally renowned and more than 2,300 slot machines.
+Similarly, like others, this casino is among one of the most famous mega-resorts in the world, with an elegant casino that is internationally renowned and more than 2,300 slot machines.
 Not to mention the famous fountain shows that are a must!

 The MGM is known as the “No Limit Capital” of Las Vegas and the Poker Room is the Strip’s number one hotspot for Texas Hold’em, open 24 hours.